makersacademy/airport_challenge/docs/domain_model.md

 airport.land(plane)
 plane.flying?           # should return false

-Feature 10: You can check the weather at the airport DONE but not great as have useless test airport = Airport.new airport.weather         # should return randomly sunny or stormy
+Feature 10: You can check the weather at the airport DONE (forced both sunny and stormy) airport = Airport.new airport.weather         # should return randomly sunny or stormy

-Feature 11: A plane cannot land if the weather is stormy
+Feature 11: A plane cannot land if the weather is stormy DONE

 plane = Plane.new
 airport = Airport.new